Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Persuasion Dynamics

 \section{Persuasion Dynamics}

-While the folk theorem in Section \ref{sec:folk} is of clear interest, it is equally interesting to tease out the behavioral implications from our dynamic persuasion model.
 In this section, we provide a full description of SMPE strategy profiles and illustrate the resulting equilibrium persuasion dynamics.
 We first explain why the sender optimally uses the three modes of persuasion discussed in the Introduction and Section \ref{sec:model}.
 Then, using them as building blocks, we construct full SMPE strategy profiles.